celane/xl/README.md

 You can also override the password by specifying it as the first argument of the command line.
 A third way is to set the XLPASSWD environment variable.

+2021 Addition: use PAM to check password (for those who have accounts set up with LDAP, NDIS, etc., and where the crypted passwords are not in the passwd or shadow file).

+Perhaps this violates the philosphy of "super-simple", but should work on more systems.